lkananen/weddingsite/README.md

 heroku login
 heroku apps:create example-app-name --region eu

-# Heroku requirements
+# Heroku build requirements
-heroku buildpacks:set heroku/python
+heroku buildpacks:set heroku/python --app example-app-name

 # Heroku needs to know that app is in a Docker container
 heroku stack:set container --app example-app-name

 # Manual Heroku deployment
 git push heroku main
-heroku ps:scale web=1
+heroku ps:scale web=1           # sets dynos
 ```

+### Automatic deployment
+Based on [GitHub Actions](./.github/workflows/github-actions.yml) and [Heroku deployment configuration](heroku.yml) files.
+Commit triggers dependency check and deployment to Heroku.
+See secrets on the required setup on Heroku secrets.
+Also optionally, Heroku can be configured to connect to GitHub to allow manual and automatic deployments based on the commits.
+Heroku deployment pipeline does not support build checks or other actions on the [free tier](https://www.heroku.com/pricing).

-Secrets
+### Secrets

+**Note!** *Required by GitHub Actions.*

 GitHub Action uses secrets to push changes to Heroku.
 Following secrets are required to be added to repository's secrets in the repository settings:
 1. HEROKU_API_KEY